-- (c) For projects receiving allocation after December 31, 2016, The Bond Regulatory Agreement will: - (1) Incorporate the CDLAC resolution by reference and as an attachment; - (2) Have a term consistent with the income and rental restrictions established in the Resolution.
-The Bond Regulatory Agreement shall terminate in an Open Application process 55 years, and in a Competitive Application Process 30 years, from the date 50% occupancy is achieved or the commencement of the CDLAC Qualified project period, whichever date is earlier; - (3) Include all applicable income and affordability requirements outlined in 26 U.S.C. § 142, Cal.
+(c) For projects receiving allocation after December 31, 2016, The Bond Regulatory Agreement will:

+- (1) Incorporate the CDLAC resolution by reference and as an attachment; - (2) Have a term consistent with the income and rental restrictions established in the Resolution.
+The Bond Regulatory Agreement shall terminate in an Open Applicationprocess-55 years (50 years for projects located on Native American Lands), and in a Competitive Application Process 30 years, from the date 50% occupancy is achieved or the commencement of the CDLAC Qualified project period, whichever date is earlier; - (3) Include all applicable income and affordability requirements outlined in 26 U.S.C. § 142,

+Cal.
 H&S Code § 34312.3 (c)(1) & (2), Cal.
 H&S Code § 51335(a), and Cal.
-H&S Code § 52080 (a)(1); - (4) Clarify that compliance with items not contained within the body of the Bond Regulatory Agreement but referred to in the CDLAC resolution are the responsibility of the Sponsor to report to the Issuer; - (5) Designate CDLAC to receive notice of changes in ownership, Issuer, project name and management company; and - (6) Designate CDLAC to receive all notices regarding defaults associated with the rents and income requirements, Bond Default, Qualified Bond Default, and regulatory termination.
+H&S Code § 52080 (a)(1);

+- (4) Clarify that compliance with items not contained within the body of the Bond Regulatory Agreement but referred to in the CDLAC resolution are the responsibility of the Sponsor to report to the Issuer; - (5) Designate CDLAC to receive notice of changes in ownership, Issuer, project name and management company; and - (6) Designate CDLAC to receive all notices regarding defaults associated with the rents and income requirements, Bond Default, Qualified Bond Default, and regulatory termination.